Equidistribution of Hodge loci II: Introduction

 \begin{remarque} The Siegel--Weil formula gives an arithmetic expression for the asymptotic behaviour of the sequence $a(M_n)$ in \Cref{maink3}.
 The precise expression and how it grows with $\det(M_n)$ are discussed in \Cref{totalvolume}. \end{remarque}

 \begin{remarque} A base of dimension $rq$ is the minimal dimension for which a refined Noether--Lefschetz locus is expected to exist for dimension reasons.
-If the dimension of the base $S$ is greater than $rq$, then Theorem \ref{maink3} applies to subvarieties of $S$ of dimension $rq$ and gives the equidistribution of $NL^{\geq r}(S)$ towards $c_q(\mathcal F^2 \cV)^r$ in terms of currents (see \Cref{currentsremark}). \end{remarque}
+If the dimension of the base $S$ is greater than $rq$, then Theorem \ref{maink3} gives the equidistribution of $NL^{\geq r}(S)$ towards $c_q(\mathcal F^2 \cV)^r$ in terms of currents (see \Cref{currentsremark}). \end{remarque}

 \begin{remarque} As soon as $q\geq 2$, Griffiths' transversality combined with the integrability condition of the tangent space to $S$ imply that the dimension of $S$ is at most $\frac{pq}{2}$ by \cite[Theorem 1.1]{carlsonbounds}. \end{remarque}